-Smile, make small talk, put yourself out there - and when you do get those snide remarks (because every once and a while, they do happen) remember that’s more about them than it is about you.
+Smile, make small talk, put yourself out there - and when you do get those snide remarks (because every once in a while, they do happen) remember that’s more about them than it is about you.

 You may have people who aren’t friendly to you.
 You may feel uncomfortable.
 But amongst women at the hockey arena who may be besties with the ex – you’ll find some gems.
 Some new potential friends.
 You cannot connect with them, if you don’t go.

 Note: Substitute hockey arena for whatever activity your stepkids are in.